I Wish I Was an Israeli Leftist

 How I long for the days when I was a leftist and every complex situation was reduced to its lowest common denominator.

 I am so glad that I am not a member of the Government of Israel.
-Much like being the disciplinary parent, it is a thankless job, a damned-if-you-do-damned-if-you-don’t kind of job.
-If the government lowers its guard a little bit, all hell can break loose – and who will be to blame?
-And if it keeps up its guard, there are critics at home and abroad who blame them for being so intractable in protecting the people that all that the other side does is our fault too.
+Much like being the disciplinary parent, it is a thankless job, a damned-if-you-do-damned-if-you-don’t kind of job: If the government lowers its guard a little bit, all hell can break loose – and who will be to blame?
+And if it keeps up its guard, critics at home and abroad will blame them for being so intractable in protecting their citizens so that it will be seen that all that the other side does is our fault as well.

-I would love for Meretz to win the next election and for Zehava Galon to be our Prime Minister.
+I would love for Meretz to win the next election and for Zehava Galon to be our Prime Minister (update: today the chair of Meretz is Tamar Zandberg).
 With her actually holding the reins, bearing the weighty responsibility of keeping this country safe for all of us, I’d like to see what kind of a Leftist she remains.

 My other articles related to Israeli leftists: